oracle-livelabs/database-maa/zdm-physical-offline/prepare-target-db/prepare-target-db.md

    Please use NTP in case you need to adjust time.

-**10. Check encryption algorithm in SQLNET.ORA (Optional Step).**
+**10. Check encryption algorithm in sqlnet.ora (Optional Step).**

-   Ensure that encryption algorithm specificed in sqlnet.ora in target database Oracle Home is same as source database Home.
+   Ensure that encryption algorithm specificed in sqlnet.ora in target database Oracle Home is same as source database Oracle Home.

    This is not mandatory for ZDM Physical Offline Migration , However it is recommended.